farisskid/Flopper-Document/README.md

 # Flopper-Document
-Skids cant be stopped, The OGFN comm is ruined.
+Skids cant be stopped, The OGFN comm is doomed.